e-pet/e-pet.github.io/_posts/2022-04-03-maximum-likelihood.md

 - A derivation of maximum likelihood estimation
 - A derivation of its equivalence to cross-entropy minimization, empirical risk minimization, and least squares estimation
-- A summary of some important properties of ML estimation, including why it tends to produce well-calibrated estimators as well as its robustness to model misspecification
+- A summary of some important properties of ML estimation, including under which circumstances it tends to produce well-calibrated estimators, as well as its robustness to model misspecification

 The discussion is fully general and applies to both regression and classification settings, i.e., continuous or discrete variables.